Sidney & Berne Davis Art Center’s Fourth Season Draws to a Close

 In 1933, four years into the Great Depression, the building opened as a post office.
 Designed by prominent Florida architect Nat Gaillard Walker, it is one of only a few masterpieces of Neoclassic Revival architecture in Florida.
 The winter homes of leading figures like Thomas Edison, Henry Ford, and Harvey Firestone were mere minutes away from the post office.

-The building was converted into a federal courthouse in the 1960s and was then vacated in 1998 after a new courthouse was built nearby.
-The vacant building suffered deterioration from water infiltration adding to great wear from public use and deferred maintenance while it was serving the community. porno gay Many of the original fixtures were removed or destroyed.
+The building was converted into a federal nude celebs courthouse in the 1960s and was then vacated in 1998 after a new courthouse was built nearby.
+The vacant building suffered deterioration from water infiltration adding to great wear from public use and deferred maintenance while it was cartoon porn videos serving the community.
+Many of the original fixtures were removed or destroyed.

 The construction of the building back in the early 1930’s provided greatly needed jobs to the community.
 It was a Reconstruction Finance Corporation project under President Herbert Hoover which evolved into the better known Works Progress Administration (WPA) under President Franklin D. Roosevelt.
 Further restoration of the building not only will allow the expansion of arts and education programs but will again provide much needed jobs to area residents.
 The Davis Art Center is hoping to match funds from the state grant through individual and corporate donations.